 - Liver Transplantation

-Professor - Med Center Line, Surgery - Multi-Organ Transplantation
+Professor - Med Center Line, Surgery - Abdominal Transplantation

 Director Adult Kidney and Pancreas Transplant Program, Stanford University School of Medicine (2001 - Present)

 Fellowship:California Pacific Medical Center Dept of Ophthalmology (1995) CA

 Residency:University of Montreal (1991) Canada

 Board Certification: General Surgery, American Board of Surgery (1996)